dongzgh/dongzgh.github.io/journal.md

 ## 2018-06-04

 * Read technology news from Google
-* Read technology news from 雷锋网
+* Read technology news from 雷锋�?

 * [L3D-LMS](#l3d-lms)
   * Studied paper: How_to_Shrinkwrap_Through_a_Critical_Point_an_Algorithm_for_the_Adaptive_Triangulation_of_IsoSurfaces_with_Arbitrary_Topology